gruhn/vue-qrcode-reader/README.md

 # Troubleshooting

-- I don't see the camera when using `QrcodeStream`.
+#### I don't see the camera when using `QrcodeStream`.

  - Check if it works on the demo page.
 Especially the [Decode All](https://gruhn.github.io/vue-qrcode-reader/demos/DecodeAll.html) demo, since it renders error messages.
 If you see errors, consult the docs to understand their meaning.
    - Demo works but not locally: Listen for the `init` event to investigate errors.
    - Demo doesn't work: Carefully review the Browser Support section above.
 Maybe your device is just not supported.
-- I'm running a dev server on localhost.
+#### I'm running a dev server on localhost.
 How to test on my mobile device without HTTPS?
  - If your setup is Desktop Chrome + Android Chrome, use [Remote Debugging](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/) which allows your Android device to [access your local server as localhost](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/local-server).
  - Otherwise use a reverse proxy like [ngrok](https://ngrok.com/) or [serveo](https://serveo.net/) to temporarily make your local server publicly available with HTTPS.
+ - There are also loads of serverless/static hosting services that have HTTPS enabled by default and where you can deploy your web app for free.
+For example _GitHub Pages_, _Google Firebase_, _Netlify_, ...

 # Installation